soupCodez/MultiMCInstaller/README.md

 # MultiMCInstaller

 A [MultiMC](https://multimc.org/) installer for Windows.
+This project is not maintained or endorsed by MultiMC.
+If you modify my scripts or install to a system folder (e.g. System32) do not blame me for a bricked pc.

+## Contributing

+All contributions are welcome.

 ## Install
+### Per user install

+1. Run `unlockexecpolicy.bat` to allow unsigned scripts to run.
+2. Run `main.ps1` and answer the prompts.
+3. For extra security you can run `lockexecpolicy.bat`.
+### All user install

-1. Run unlockexecpolicy.bat to allow unsigned scripts to run.
+1. Run `unlockexecpolicy.bat` to allow unsigned scripts to run.
-2. Run main.ps1 and answer the prompts.
+2. Run `allusers.ps1` as administrator and answer the prompts.
-3. For extra security you can run lockexecpolicy.bat.
+3. For extra security you can run `lockexecpolicy.bat`.
 ## Notes

 ### MultiMC Copyright And License